-2.7.6 Corporate Group Introductions
+Corporate Group Introductions

-- 2.7.6.1 Where a customer is introduced by one part of a financial sector group to another, it is not necessary for identity to be re-verified or for the records to be duplicated provided that: - the identity of the customer has been verified by the introducing parent company, branch, subsidiary or associate in line with the money laundering requirements to equivalent standards and taking account of any specific requirements such as separate address verification; - no exemptions or concessions have been applied in the original verification procedures that would not be available to the new relationship; - a group introduction letter is obtained and placed with the customer's account opening records; and - in respect of group introducers from outside Nigeria, arrangements should be put in place to ensure that identity is verified in accordance with requirements and that the underlying records of identity in respect of introduced customers are retained for the necessary period. - 2.7.6.2 Where financial institutions have day-to-day access to all the Group's "Know Your Customer" information and records, there is no need to identify an introduced customer or obtain a group introduction letter if the identity of that customer has been verified previously.
-However, if the identity of the customer has not previously been verified, then any missing identification evidence will need to be obtained and a risk-based approach taken on the extent of KYC information that is available on whether or not additional information should be obtained.
+- the identity of the customer has been verified by the introducing parent company, branch, subsidiary or associate in line with the money laundering requirements of equivalent standards and taking account of any specific requirements such as separate address verification; - no exemptions or concessions have been applied in the original verification procedures that would not be available to the new relationship; - · a group introduction letter is obtained and placed with the customer's account opening records; and - in respect of group introducers from outside Nigeria, arrangements should be put in place to ensure that identity is verified in accordance with requirements and that the underlying records of identity in respect of introduced customers are retained for the necessary period. - 2.7.6.2 Where financial institutions have day-to-day access to all the Group's "Know Your Customer" information and records, there is no need to identify an introduced customer or obtain a group introduction letter if the identity of that customer has been verified previously.
+However, if the identity of the customer has not previously been verified, then any missing identification evidence will need to be obtained and a risk-based approach taken on the extent of KYC information that is available on whether or not additional information should be obtained. - 2.7.6.3 Financial institutions are required to ensure that there is no secrecy or data protection legislation that would restrict free access to the records on request or by law enforcement agencies under court order or relevant mutual assistance procedures.
+If it is found that such restrictions apply, copies of the underlying records of identity should, wherever possible, be sought and retained.

-- 2.7.6.3 Financial institutions are required to ensure that there is no secrecy or data protection legislation that would restrict free access to the records on request or by law enforcement agencies under court order or relevant mutual assistance procedures.
-If it is found that such restrictions apply, copies of the underlying records of identity should, wherever possible, be sought and retained. - 2.7.6.4 Where identification records are held outside Nigeria, it is still the responsibility of the financial institution to ensure that the records available do, in fact, meet the requirements in this Manual.
+2.7.6.4 Where identification records are held outside Nigeria, it is still the responsibility of the financial institution to ensure that the records available do, in fact, meet the requirements in this Regulation.

-2.7.7 Business Conducted by Agents
+Business Conducted by Agents.

-- 2.7.7.1 Where an applicant is dealing in its own name as agent for its own client, a financial institution must, in addition to verifying the agent, establish the identity of the underlying client. - 2.7.7.2 A financial institution may regard evidence as sufficient if it has established that the client: - is bound by and has observed this Manual or the provisions of the Money Laundering (Prohibition) Act, 2004; and - is acting on behalf of another person and has given a written assurance that he has obtained and recorded evidence of the identity of the person on whose behalf he is acting. - 2.7.7.3 Consequently, where another financial institution deals with its own client (regardless of whether or not the underlying client is disclosed to the financial institution) then: - where the agent is a financial institution, there is no requirement to establish the identity of the underlying clients or to obtain any form of written confirmation from the agent concerning the due diligence undertaken on its underlying clients; or - where a regulated agent from outside Nigeria deals through a customer omnibus account or for a named customer through a designated account, the agent should provide a written assurance that the identity of all the underlying clients has been verified in accordance with their local requirements.
+- 2.7.7.1 Where an applicant is dealing in its own name as agent for its own client, a financial institution must, in addition to verifying the agent, establish the identity of the underlying client. - 2.7.7.2 A financial institution may regard evidence as sufficient if it has established that the client: - · is bound by and has observed this Regulation or the provisions of the Money Laundering (Prohibition) Act, 2004; and - is acting on behalf of another person and has given a written assurance that he has obtained and recorded evidence of the identity of the person on whose behalf he is acting. - 2.7.7.3.
+Consequently, where another financial institution deals with its own client (regardless of whether or not the underlying client is disclosed to the financial institution) then: - where the agent is a financial institution, there is no requirement to establish the identity of the underlying clients or to obtain any form of written confirmation from the agent concerning the due diligence undertaken on its underlying clients; or - · where a regulated agent from outside Nigeria deals through a customer omnibus account or for a named customer through a designated account, the agent should provide a written assurance that the identity of all the underlying clients has been verified in accordance with their local requirements.